kendlc/Project-2-Expense-Trackr-Client/README.md

 * Filter Charts by Year and Month.
 * Upload a Profile Photo.
 * Show Receipt photos on Profile page.
-* Create a new larger for displaying individual transactions, to include description field and receipt images.
-* Create pdf summary of transactions and email to user.
+* Generate pdf summary of monthly transactions and email to user.